retry51776/notes/psychology/nervous.md

 > Basal ganglia critical role in action selection.
 They receive input from the cortex and are involved in the coordination and execution of movements.
 The basal ganglia help in filtering out irrelevant actions and selecting the most relevant ones based on learned associations and reward feedback.

 > Action selection ability shows in cat, dogs, & human.
 Of course means basal ganglia is part of mammal brain(mid brain)

+> Basal ganglia output are GABA supress signal.
+- Direct Pathway `supress basal ganglia's output, aka stop supress right signal; This does NOT effect your decision.
+Rather make you more active/energetic on your decision.`
+- Indirect Pathway `increase basal ganalia's supression; Return to normal dependences on return normal from Indirect Pathway.`

+> Though & Self Control is 2 different things.

 # Cell